 Peace of Mind

 The Hearthstone campus offers three buildings from which to choose based on preferences or needs.
-No matter what the choice, there is great peace of mind in knowing that a Continuing Care Retirement Community such as The Hearthstone, higher levels of care are available if ever they are needed.
+No matter the choice, there is invaluable peace of mind in knowing that at a Continuing Care Retirement Community such as The Hearthstone, higher levels of care are available if ever they are needed.

 Life in The Hearthstone’s Green Lake neighborhood offers a deep connection to nature.
 Surrounded by walking paths, stunning vistas, nearby retail, the renown Woodland Park Zoo and best-in-class medical care, our community offers so much to current and potential residents.